 Co-signing on a Mortgage

 One way to help your parents buy a house is to co-sign on their mortgage.
-It is an especially attractive solution if your parents have a low income and might have a problem qualifying for the loan, or they may not score the best terms.
-For example, a lender could require a larger down payment than they can afford, or the interest rate may be higher than planned.
+It is an especially attractive solution if your parents have a low income and might have a problem qualifying for the loan.
+Or they may not score the best terms.
+For example, a lender could require a larger down payment than they can afford.
+Or the interest rate may be higher than planned.
 In this case, a co-signer might improve the situation.

 Still, you need to remember that the loan programs vary for co-borrowers.
 Some will allow counting the parents’ and children’s incomes together when determining the loan-to-value ratio, which will help qualify for a larger loan.
 Other lenders might require both parties to match a certain income standard.
 If your parents have a poor credit score, a co-signer may sadly have no significance in the whole matter.